rpiprint/kindred-orig-KindredPrints-Android/README.md

 You can grab a zipped copy here.

-1. Dowload `AWS link to zip of Android project` to the folder of your choice
+1. Dowload the [zipped test project and SDK](https://s3-us-west-1.amazonaws.com/kindredmeta/KindredPrints-Android.zip) to the folder of your choice

 OR clone this project and open it in Xcode.